-- The Atari games have a resolution of 210x160 pixel image frames with 128 colours at 60 Hz. - Data were pre-processed in order to obtain a 84x84 array of luminance values. - Because the full states of many of the Atari games are not completely observable from the images frames and to provide more information to the agent for the decision, the authors "stacked" the four most recent frames so that the inputs of the network has dimension 84x84x4. - Otherwise you would have ended up with a 1-order Markov system with the current image as state (no directionality for example, etc.)
+- The Atari games have a resolution of 210x160 pixel image frames with 128 colours at 60 Hz. - Data were pre-processed in order to obtain a 84x84 array of luminance values. - Because the full states of many of the Atari games are not completely observable from the images frames and to provide more information to the agent for the decision, the authors "stacked" the four most recent frames so that the inputs of the network has dimension 84x84x4. - Otherwise you would have ended up with a 1-order Markov system.